 Currently, Christmas tree plantations and pine shelterbelts in the northern half of Missouri are at the greatest risk.
 However, in today’s mobile society, that is not to say that PSB will stay put.
 Any landowner with large plantings of pine need to stay vigilant.
 Here are some sound integrated pest management strategies for controlling PSB.

 Chip or burn any culled pines to remove breeding sites.
 Cut pine stumps low to the ground or apply appropriate insecticide to prevent larval development in late March to April.

-Scout for dead or bent shoots on the upper half of the tree; shoots may be yellow or red and will have small, round holes where beetles entered and exited.
-Clip off and open suspected shoots to examine for pine shoot beetle.
+Scout for dead or bent shoots on the upper half of the tree; shoots might be yellow or red and will have small, round holes where beetles entered and exited.
+Clip off and open suspected shoots to examine for PSB.
 At the end of the season, evaluate results and update records.